-The aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant as of June 30, 2022, the last business day of the Registrant's most recently completed The aggregate market value of the Registrant's Common Stock net by non-artification of the Registrant as of June 50, 2022, the fast business day of the Registrant's nost recently conserved for such date on the New York Stock Exchange ("NYSE").
+The aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant as of June 30, 2022, the last business day of the Registrant's most recently completed second fiscal quarter, was approximately \$1,858,366,041 based upon the closing price reported for such date on the New York Stock Exchange ("NYSE").
 The number of shares of Registrant's Common Stock outstanding as of February 21, 2023 was 165,537,166.